 - As a single agent in approximately 90 patients with mycosis fungoides (MF) who have received at least two systemic therapies

 In patients with MF, the study is designed to evaluate the benefit of lacutamab according to KIR3DL2 expression.
 The study comprises two cohorts in MF, testing lacutamab in KIR3DL2 expressing and non-expressing patients determined at baseline.
 These cohorts follow a Simon 2-stage design that will terminate early if treatment is considered futile.
 The Sézary syndrome cohort of the study could enable the registration of lacutamab in this indication.

 The primary endpoint of the trial is objective response rate.
-Key secondary measures include incidence of treatment emergent adverse events, quality of life, overall response rate, progression-free survival and overall survival.
+Key secondary endpoints are progression-free survival, duration of response, quality of life and adverse events.

 Publications, posters and presentations